Bird0fHermes/blog/README.txt

-Webcode for highcharity.us, a personal blog with an attached portfolio.
+Webcode for maxbriggs.org, a personal blog with an attached portfolio.